Scythia Minor

 According to the Laterculus Veronensis of c.
 314 and the Notitia Dignitatum of c.
 400, Scythia belonged to the Diocese of Thrace.
 Its governor held the title of praeses and its dux commanded two legions, Legio I Iovia and Legio II Herculia.
 The office of dux was replaced by that of quaestor exercitus, covering a wider area, in 536.

-The indigenous population of Scythia Minor was Dacian and their material culture is apparent archaeologically into the sixth century.
+The indigenous population of Scythia Minor was Thracian and their material culture is apparent archaeologically into the sixth century.
 Roman villas have also been found.
 The cities were either ancient Greek foundations on the coast (like Tomis) or more recent Roman foundations on the Danube.
 Roman fortifications mostly date to the Tetrarchy or the Constantinian dynasty.
 Substantial repairs were made under Emperors Anastasius I and Justinian I, who granted the province fiscal immunity.
 By the fifth century, most of the troops stationed in Scythia were foederati of Germanic, Turkic, Hunnic or (perhaps) Slavic origin.
 They were a constant source of tension in the province.

 Christianity flourished in Scythia in the fifth and sixth centuries.
 Numerous Christian inscriptions have been found.
 Already in the fourth century, there is evidence of martyr cults there.
 Churches typically had relic crypts.
 Several prominent theologians hailed from Scythia, including John Cassian, Dionysius Exiguus and the Scythian monks.